 The Lord Fairfax Health District has issued its second rabies alert in two weeks for Warren County.

 The warning comes after another rabid raccoon was captured on Knob Lane, off of Route 735, on Monday, February 4th.
 The raccoon is known to have interacted with one dog, which is now on 45 day confinement.
 The area’s last rabies alert went out on January 28th, and also resulted in a dog being placed in confinement.

 Health District officials are reminding citizens that rabies is 100% fatal once symptoms set in.
 Anyone who may have been exposed to saliva from a raccoon early this week in northwest Warren County is advised to seek care at the nearest emergency department immediately.

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls Knob Lane rabies, Knob Lane rabies alert, Knob Lane rabies warning, Knob Lane, Knob Lane warning, Knob Lane raccoon, Knob Lane health warning, Knob Lane rabid raccoon, Knob Lane health, Lord Fairfax Health District alert, warren county rabies, warren county rabies alert, warren county alert, warren county raccoon, warren county rabid raccoon, warren county knob lane, Lord Fairfax Health District rabies alert, Lord Fairfax Health District raccoon, Lord Fairfax Health District rabid raccoon, Lord Fairfax Health District warning, Lord Fairfax Health District rabies, lord fairfax health district, Warren County
+Josh Henry Knob Lane rabies, Knob Lane rabies alert, Knob Lane rabies warning, Knob Lane, Knob Lane warning, Knob Lane raccoon, Knob Lane health warning, Knob Lane rabid raccoon, Knob Lane health, Lord Fairfax Health District alert, warren county rabies, warren county rabies alert, warren county alert, warren county raccoon, warren county rabid raccoon, warren county knob lane, Lord Fairfax Health District rabies alert, Lord Fairfax Health District raccoon, Lord Fairfax Health District rabid raccoon, Lord Fairfax Health District warning, Lord Fairfax Health District rabies, lord fairfax health district, Warren County